 Not all horses do well with oats, however.
 Some may not produce enough of the amylase enzyme needed to break them down properly, or the horse might have a gluten allergy.
 In those cases, you wouldn’t want a horse to be feeling his oats.

-The related phrase "sow your wild oats" also stems from carbohydrates.
+Feeling one’s oats is far from the only oats-related phrase out there.
+The phrase sow your wild oats also stems from carbohydrates.
 In this case, wild oats don’t really need to be sown, as they grow easily.
 To sow wild oats is to exhibit some needless frenzy of activity.

 So go ahead and feel those oats, sow them, or do whatever else you’re inclined to do.